-How much transfer duty you pay on a purchase is based on the purchase price of the property and varies depending if the property is used as a personal place of residence or an investment.
-The amount of transfer duty paid also varies whether your purchasing an established property, a newly constructed property or vacant land.
+How much transfer duty you pay on a purchase is based on the property’s purchase price and varies depending if the property is used as a personal place of residence or an investment.
+The amount of transfer duty paid also varies whether you purchasing an established property, a newly constructed property or vacant land.

 Transfer duty needs to be paid within 30 days of the transaction and generally is paid by your Solicitor